Table of Contents

 Stay Calm If Your Vehicle Begins To Hydroplane

 Hydroplaning happens when your tires lose contact with the road and skim across the water’s surface.
-This situation can be frightening, but the right response can help you regain control quickly and safely.
+This situation can be frightening, but the proper response can help you regain control quickly and safely.
 If you feel your vehicle beginning to hydroplane (steering feels light, engine sound changes, or you feel a slight floating sensation), follow these specific steps:

 - Stay calm and avoid panic reactions like jerking the steering wheel or slamming the brakes to prevent spinal cord injuries, brain injuries, and catastrophic injuries caused by sudden, reckless movements.